benjamincrozat/legacy-blog/posts/1-what-is-laravel.md

 - Horizon
 - Jetstream
 - Mix
-- Nova (paid)
+- Nova (a paid admin panel)
-- Octane (which can drastically improve the performance of a web application)
+- Octane (drastically improves the performance of a web application, by keeping the bootstraping process in-memory)
 - Passport
 - Pint
 - Sail